 Previously, Dylan was a founding editor of the Wales Arts Review and worked for many years as an English teacher at secondary schools in Wales and Spain.
 He combines his work for the IWA with writing on literature, culture and society for a wide range of publications; he lives in Newport where he also works for The Sanctuary, a project supporting asylum seekers and refugees.

 Shea is responsible for coordinating the Re-energising Wales project.

 Shea joined the IWA in April 2016 after working in a number of roles at Community Housing Cymru, notably influencing and developing energy policy, strategy and projects throughout his time within the organisation.
 Prior to this, Shea worked on a number of research contracts with UWIC University and Merthyr Tydfil Housing Association following graduation from Cardiff University with a Degree in Law and Politics.

-As Re-Energising Wales project officer at the IWA, Shea is managing and co-ordinating the IWA’s energy project which will be delivering a practical blueprint for Wales which aims to boost the Welsh economy through a detailed programme of energy saving and generation to exploit Wales’ renewable energy resources.
-Shea’s interests include sports and sustainable development amongst other interests.
+As Re-Energising Wales project officer at the IWA, Shea manages and co-ordinates the IWA’s energy project which plans to deliver a practical blueprint for Wales which aims to boost the Welsh economy through a detailed programme of energy saving and generation to exploit Wales’ renewable energy resources.
+Shea’s interests include sports and sustainable development.